All Episodes

 But 2022 is the first time that you don't have to have an excuse to get an absentee ballot.

-So we project 20% of the ballots will be cast in that way, and it's gonna be sent out in two weeks.
+So we project 20% of the ballots will be cast in that way, and it's going to be sent out in two weeks.

-And but my goodness, what if 20% of people cast their votes without ever having heard John Fetterman answer a spontaneous question?
+But my goodness, what if 20% of people cast their votes without ever having heard John Fetterman answer a spontaneous question, never having him challenged by any of the far-left radical positions, because we can, in a debate, point to specific events that have transpired because of his policies.

-Never having him challenged by any of the far left radical positions, because we can in a debate point to specific events that have transpired because of his policies, the highest murder rate ever in Philadelphia, the largest open air drug market ever in Pennsylvania because of his positions.
+The highest murder rate ever in Philadelphia, the largest open-air drug market ever in Pennsylvania because of his positions.

-We have uh, you know, I Lieutenant Governor Fetterman who wants to decriminalize all drugs.
+We have Lieutenant Governor Fetterman who wants to decriminalize all drugs.

-And what happens when you do that is what we're living to.
+And what happens when you do that is what we're living through.

 He's putting a fentanyl death rate that's top three in the country, unheard of prior to these rules.

-He can answer that safe shooting zones as well that he supports.
+He can add to that safe shooting zones as well that he supports.

 He wants to release a third of all jailed criminals.